- Social Studies

 The topics covered are:

-- Units and Density - After a general introduction to Standard International units of measurement, some are used in a practical study of density.
+- Units and Density - After a general introduction to SI units of measurement, some are used in a practical study of density.

 - Matter - The movement of particles is used to explain the properties of solids, liquids and gases.
 We study the differences between elements, mixtures and compounds.